dpapathanasiou/tweet-secret/README.md

 - The corpus text needs to be large enough so that it can parse enough eligible tweets (sentences that are *tweet-size* characters long or less) so that the number of eligible tweets is greater than or equal to the total number of words defined by the *dictionary-files* property in [config.properties](https://github.com/dpapathanasiou/tweet-secret/blob/master/config.properties), because their relative sizes and positions is how the application maps words in the message to correspond to corpus tweets to broadcast.

-  This is not something you need to calculate in advance, but the best way to avoid it is to use the largest texts you can access, and ideally more than just one at a time, for security (again , see the Examples, below).
+  This is not something you need to calculate in advance, but the best way to avoid it is to use the largest texts you can access, and ideally more than just one at a time, for security (see the Examples, below, for what this would look like).

   If you do wind up using a corpus text which is too small, the application will give you this error message: